Volume viscosity: Derivation and use

 the classic Navier-Stokes equation gets a lucid form.

-Note that the term in the momentum equation that contains the volume viscosity disappears for an incompressible fluid because the divergence of the flow equals 0.
+Note that the term in the momentum equation that contains the volume viscosity disappears for an incompressible flow because there is no divergence of the flow, and so also no flow dilation e to which is proportional:

+So the incompressible Navier-Stokes equation can be simply written:

+In fact, note that for the incompressible flow the strain rate is purely deviatoric since there is no dilation (e=0).

+In other words, for an incompressible flow the isotropic stress component is simply the pressure:

+and the deviatoric (shear) stress is simply twice the product between the shear viscosity and the strain rate (Newton's constitutive law):

+Therefore, in the incompressible flow the volume viscosity plays no role in the fluid dynamics.

-There are cases where $\zeta\gg\mu$, which are explained below.
+However, in a compressible flow there are cases where $\zeta\gg\mu$, which are explained below.
 In general, moreover, $\zeta$ is not just a property of the fluid in the classic thermodynamic sense, but also depends on the process, for example the compression/expansion rate.
 The same goes for shear viscosity.
 For a Newtonian fluid the shear viscosity is a pure fluid property, but for a non-Newtonian fluid it is not a pure fluid property due to its dependence on the velocity gradient.
 Neither shear nor volume viscosity are equilibrium parameters or properties, but transport properties.
 The velocity gradient and/or compression rate are therefore independent variables together with pressure, temperature, and other state variables.